 Our core purpose is to work with people and lead communities in improving their mental and physical health and wellbeing for a better life; through delivering excellent and responsive prevention, diagnosis, early intervention, treatment and care.

 Coronavirus is a contagious disease that is affecting everyone throughout the country.
 We need to work hard to make sure that we do not spread the infection to others around us.
-As a carer for someone with health difficulties, or a carer of children, you are probably worried about your loved one's care and want to make sure that they are protected and stay well, whether that is at home or in hospital.
+As a carer for someone with health difficulties, or a carer for children, you are probably worried about your loved ones' care and want to make sure that they are protected and stay well, whether that is at home or in hospital.
 As a carer, it is also important we do everything we can to help you keep healthy.

 We will do our very best to continue to provide services and work with you to keep the person you care for safe and well.
 We have adjusted the way we provide care and support but you can still contact us if you need to.
 Carer support is still available from a variety of organisations and you can read our information below on how to contact them.